 To increase precision while reading even lower voltages, we can use a lower reference voltage.
 For example, when the reference voltage is 5 V, analogRead() represents this with a value from 0 to 1,023.
-However, if we needed to measure only a voltage with a maximum of 2 V, then we could alter the Arduino output to represent 2 V using the 0-1,023 range to allow for more precise measurement.
+However, if we need to measure only a voltage with a maximum of (for example) 2 V, then we can alter the Arduino output to represent 2 V using the 0-1,023 value range to allow for more precise measurement.
 You can do this with either an external or internal reference voltage, as discussed next.